 - Is Sturdy: Not only do you want it to be capable of surviving some drops and bangs, but it can also serve as a weapon.
 If you hit someone while holding it in your hand, it will pack a more powerful punch.

-This may not apply to a lot of people, but just want to remind you to pack your electronic medical equipment in your survival gear – such as respirators, diabetes checkers, and etc. Also be sure you’ve got a reliable way to power it!
-Your loved ones depend on this gear and you don’t want them to be caught without it.
+This may not apply to many people, but I just want to remind you to pack your electronic medical equipment in your survival gear – such as respirators, diabetes checkers, etc. Also, be sure you’ve got a reliable way to power it!
+Your loved ones depend on this gear, and you don’t want them to be caught without it.

 Keep Your Electronics Safe from EMP!!!

 Finally, remember that electronics will be damaged during an EMP attack.
-Keep all of these vital survival electronics in an EMP bag or Faraday cage so they don’t get fried when you need them most.
+Keep all of these vital survival electronics in an EMP bag or Faraday cage, so they don’t get fried when you need them most.
+I like these EMP bags, and they are very reasonably priced.